New Town High School (Maryland): Former principals

-Cisco Academy
+Cisco Networking Academy

-NTHS is one of many utilized Cisco Netrider Substations around Maryland and the United States.
-Doc Jackson is the local leader of the NTHS Netrider Division.
+NTHS is one of many utilized Cisco NetRider Substations around Maryland and the United States.
+Howard Jackson is the local leader of the NTHS NetRider Division.

 Academics

-New Town High school received a 50.6 out of a possible 90 points (56%) on the 2018-2019 Maryland State Department of Education Report Card and received a 3 out of 5 star rating, ranking in the 38th percentile among all Maryland schools.
+New Town High School received a 50.6 out of a possible 90 points (56%) on the 2018-2019 Maryland State Department of Education Report Card and received a 3 out of 5 star rating, ranking in the 38th percentile among all Maryland schools.

 Students

 The 2019–2020 enrollment at New Town High School was 1168 students.

 The graduation rate at NTHS was 92% in 2006 (the first year that data is available).
 The school opened to freshman and sophomore students for the 2003-04 academic year.
 Each successive year, another class was enrolled until a full population consisting of four grade levels was established.
-The enrollment statistics are 92% African-American, 3.8 Caucasian, and 2.8% Asian/Pacific Islander.
+The enrollment statistics are 92% African-American, 3.8% Caucasian, and 2.8% Asian/Pacific Islander.